-My new sweetener of choice to blend with stevia for my sugar free chocolate recipe is VitaFiber powder which will never form crystals like erythritol so the chocolate remains smooth as it should be.
-I discovered this amazing product while reading the Low Carb Friends Forum and decided to give it a try.
+My new sweetener of choice to blend with stevia for my sugar free chocolate recipe is VitaFiber powder or inulin.
+Neither of these will form crystals like erythritol so the chocolate remains smooth as it should be.
+I discovered VitaFiber while reading the Low Carb Friends Forum and decided to give it a try.

 IMO received FDA GRAS (Generally Recognized as Safe) in 2009 and has been used as an ingredient in all sorts of produces sold in the USA since then.
 Chances are, you’ve probably already been consuming this product without knowing it.

 This fiber sweetener is used in a lot of low carb products like chocolate bars, protein powder, and protein bars.
 I checked the label on my Double Chocolate Designer Whey Protein Powder jar and sure enough, isomalto-oligosaccharide (aka VitaFiber) is listed as an ingredient.
 However, it’s unclear if it’s safe to use for a low carb diet.